-The following discussion of our financial condition and results of operations should be read together with our consolidated financial statements audited by BehlerMick PS an independent registered public accounting firm and related notes that are included elsewhere in this report.
+The following discussion of our financial condition and results of operations should be read together with our financial statements and related notes that are included elsewhere in this report.
 This discussion may contain forward-looking statements based upon current expectations that involve risks and uncertainties.
 Our actual results may differ materially from those anticipated in these forward-looking statements as a result of various factors, including those set forth under the caption "Risk Factors" or in other parts of this report.
 See "Cautionary Note Regarding Forward-Looking Statements."